It’s an undisputed fact:

 And why is that?

-- We practice mechanically and without imagination, just like we have always done.
-And we don’t know exactly why we do it this way…
+- We practice mechanically and unimaginatively, just like an uninspired teacher once taught us.
+And we don’t really know why we do it this way…

 - Or we learn a new piece, fight our way through, stumble again and again and get frustrated, because we should learn it somehow…